czr1551/edu-cpo-lab-1/README.md

 This project implements a Set based on Hash Map (Open Addressing) and
 demonstrates mutable data structure implementation.
 It follows proper
 project structure and CI checks.
-While not optimized for production,
-it serves as an educational example.

 ## Project structure